-Wireframe Display Mode State or Action Comments ٥ Viewpoint inactive.
+Wireframe Display Mode State or Action Comments • Viewpoint inactive.
 Represented by the camera (gray point).

-Active viewpoint selected.
+Wireframe Display Mode State or Action Comments Active viewpoint selected.
 Represented by the camera (red point), the target (gray point), the focusing angle (blue lines) and the angle's bisector line (gray line).
 Move the camera.
 Move the red point.
 Move the target.
 Move the gray point.
 Move the camera in a parallel direction.
 Move the gray bisecting line.
+Change the focusing angle.
+Move one of the two blue lines. or Duplicate viewpoint Press ALT and move the camera (red point). or Right click on the camera and then select "Duplicate" in the pop-up menu.